Skip to content

 • Credentials: Sensitive credentials (like gcloud auth) are mounted read-only or injected via environment variables, ensuring they are available only to the specific agent.

-• Externalized Grove Data: Non-git grove data and agent home directories are externalized to ensure they cannot be traversed by agents in the workspace.
+• Externalized Project Data: Non-git project data and agent home directories are externalized to ensure they cannot be traversed by agents in the workspace.

-Scion automatically tailors an agent’s operational context by appending supplemental instructions based on the workspace environment.
+Scion automatically tailors an agent’s operational context by injecting supplemental platform skills based on the workspace environment.

-Scion supports a plugin architecture built on hashicorp/go-plugin for extending system capabilities.
-Plugins communicate over gRPC and can provide implementations for:
+Scion supports a plugin architecture built on hashicorp/go-plugin for extending system capabilities without modifying Scion core.
+Plugins are out-of-process extensions that communicate over gRPC.